gdivanov/NYC-Housing/README.md

 ```
 Although some of the data might be interesting as a side project I'm really only interested in modeling a few notable features in our data set.
 ```
-#Splitting the variables out that we are interested in modeling
-columns = [location, commercial, residential, gross, land, age, build_class, price] data = data.loc[:,columns]

 ```
 Doing some inspection to the data already shows that it came pre-processed as mostly categorical stuff - which we can't use because we can't do mathematical operations on it.
 We change all objects to numerical values for analysis.
 ```